 Feature Photo: Brent Honeywell, RHP, Rays

 Ed.
-Note: Click here to listen to Defreitas and Faleris discuss the Rays’ top prospects on Defensive Indifference: The Official Podcast of 2080 Baseball!
+Note: Click here to listen to Defreitas and Faleris discuss the Rays’ top prospects on Episode 3 of Defensive Indifference, the official Podcast of 2080 Baseball!
 You can also follow along as we publish reviews of all 30 teams this offseason by clicking here.
 And as always, follow us on Twitter and Facebook!

 By David DeFreitas and Nick J. Faleris

 The organization boasts a handful of quality contributors knocking on the big league door, as well as a continued flow of arms that has come to be a defining feature of the Rays’ acquisition and development system.
 While Tampa is no stranger to high-upside teenagers as amateur targets, there is both more depth and more upside in the tank at present than there has been in recent years, offering an opportunity for a jump in overall system health over the course of the next 12 months.